The McKay correspondence, tilting equivalences, and rationality: Tilting equivalences

 If $\cE$ is a tilting bundle then this type of pathology cannot occur.
 Indeed, for $p,q \in X$,

 Hence there is no proper quotient module of $\Hom(\cE,\cO_p)$ that ever appears as a submodule of $\Hom(\cE,\cO_q)$ for any $q$.
 For a discussion of stable quiver representations with many interesting examples including examples of modules with trivial endomorphism ring that cannot be made stable, see \cite{Re}.
-The situation improves when we consider known examples or when we study the case where $\cE$ is a direct sum of line bundles.
-While we are not able to produce a compatible central charge in this case, we can still prove rationality.